iam-shanmukha/adblocker/README.md

 # Adblocker

-This is a simple python script which blocks ads in Linux System by adding **AdAway's** default hosts sources to /etc/hosts </br>
+This is a simple python script which blocks ads in Linux/Windows System by adding **AdAway's** default hosts sources to /etc/hosts </br>
 **HOST SOURCE:** https://github.com/AdAway/AdAway/wiki/HostsSources